sakalu1234/Cyclistic-Case-Study/README.md

 Since it contains over 4 million rows of data, in this case, Excel will not be an ideal tool to use.
 I will be using Bigquery to manipulate the data, a fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data to combine and clean the data.

-First I merge 12 datasets into a unionized dataset and creating day of the week for each trip and ride length columns later on.
+First I merge 12 datasets into a unionized dataset.

 	with all_data as (
 	SELECT * EXCEPT (start_station_id, end_station_id) FROM `prefab-faculty-251001.bike_share.2020_04`